MarcACard/javascript-exercises/u13-jQuery-and-bootstrap/part-one/README.md

 # Part One

 The following tasks should be completed used jQuery.
+Completed work can be found in the file `/scripts.js` or below.

 1. When the DOM is ready, console.log the message “Let’s get ready to party with jQuery!”
 2. Give all images inside of an article tag the class of image-center (this class is defined inside of the style tag in the head).